Signs Your Oral Surgery Site Is Bleeding Too Much and What to Do

 We will examine your surgery wound during your appointments to see whether there is any dislodged clot and use adhesives to stop the bleeding.
 If your bleeding results from specific medication that affects blood clotting, we will prescribe an alternative.
 We will also check for underlying medical conditions that may interfere with blood clotting and administer treatment.
 For more details on bleeding after oral surgery, contact our office today.

-Dental Implants, WV • About Mountain State OMS At Mountain State Oral and Facial Surgery, we understand that getting a dental implant or other surgical procedure is a big deal - and we're here to help!
-Mountain State Oral and Facial Surgery, Main practice Address: 1215 Virginia St. E, Charleston, WV 255301 / 304-345-1092 / mtstateoms.com / 6/11/2021 / Associated Words: dental implants Charleston WV /
+Dental Implants, WV • About Mountain State OMS As oral surgery specialists, we here at Mountain State Oral and Facial Surgery use the latest technology and advanced techniques to provide a supreme level of care.
+Mountain State Oral and Facial Surgery, Main practice Address: 1215 Virginia St. E, Charleston, WV 255301 - 304-345-1092 - mtstateoms.com - 9/24/2021 - Tags: dental implants Charleston WV -